 When ready to serve, reduce heat to medium-low.
 Blend coconut flour and water in a small cup until smooth; stir into sauce.
 Cook and stir 1 to 2 minutes or until sauce is thickened.
 Stir in lime juice thoroughly.

-Drain chicken; stir into hot peanut sauce.
-Pour sauced chicken mixture over spinach.
+Drain chicken (or jackfruit) and stir into hot peanut sauce.
+Pour sauced chicken (or jackfruit) mixture over spinach.
 Top with chopped peanuts, fresh chopped cilantro, and serve.

 *It’s not easy to find coconut milk without any guar gum thickener—which is prohibited in SIBO diets.
 Look for the bright lime green can “Natural Value Organic” brand.